stargate/stargate/docker-compose/cassandra-4.0/README.md

 Make sure that you have Docker engine 20.x installed, which should include Docker compose 2.x.
 Our compose files rely on features only available in the Docker compose v2 file format.

-### Building the local Docker image
+### Building local Docker images
-If you want to use locally built versions of the Docker images rather than pulling released versions from Docker Hub, build the snapshot version locally using instructions in the [developer guide](../../DEV_GUIDE.md).
+If you want to use locally built versions of the Docker images rather than pulling released versions from Docker Hub, build the snapshot version locally using instructions for the [coordinator](../../coordinator/README.md) and [apis](../../apis/README.md).

+Follow instructions under the [Script options](#script-options) section to use the locally built image.

 ## Stargate with 3-node Cassandra 4.0 cluster